-You’re always told university is a time for you to come out of your shell and meet your best friends for the rest of your life, and that is VERY true.
+You’re always told university is a time for you to come out of your shell.
+That is VERY true.
 I feel like I couldn’t function without Marty, especially in these trying times we’re having.
-As I mentioned in my last post, I went through a break up so understandably I was a bit down in the dumps.
-You always need a best friend to help you pick yourself up and go on gin dates with, plus it’s always handy when they work in a class bar too!
+As I mentioned in my last post, I went through a break up.
+Understandably I was a bit down in the dumps.
+You always need a best friend to help you pick yourself up and go on gin dates with.
+Plus it’s always handy when they work in a class bar too!

 First Year Nerves

 You have to know that I failed my AS levels.
 Miserably.
 They spelt EEUU.
 I didn’t let that stop me from getting onto a BTEC course of Creative Media and smashing it.
 I still can’t believe this was all three or four years ago, I feel very old.
-In 2017, I started York St John University with a fresh mindset and ready to start my new journey of a trainee journalist.
+In 2017, I started York St John University with a fresh mindset and ready to start my new journey of graduating with a journalism degree.

 Second Round of Journalism…Here We Gooooo!

 Year two saw us face a HORRID exam.
 I don’t do well under exam pressure – I just forget everything the night before and panic.
 The worst part about it was it was on media law and ethics so it’s important shizzle for a trainee journo to know.
 While learning about this tough topic, we were introduced to ‘newsdays’, where we had to produce a radio and TV show each week, all based in York.
 The first semester was radio and the second was TV so we got the easiest one out of the way first.